 LTV3; asymmetrical; on the right in the VD photo the left side of S1 is shaped like a sacral vertebra and on the right side S1 is shaped like a lumbar vertebra including the spinous process.

-LTV4; 8 lumbosacral vertebras.
-L8 shaped like a lumbosacral vertebra and it has complete spinous process.
+LTV4; 8 lumbar vertebras.
+L8 shaped like a lumbar vertebra and it has complete spinous process.

 The LTV predisposes ie. to early disc degeneration, disc protrusion and cauda equina syndrome.
 We are lacking knowledge for instance ridgebacks with cauda equina; have these dogs had some form of the LTV?
 Based on my personal experience ridgebacks rarely show symptoms due to the LTV but there are individuals with clinical signs of illness too.
 Some, luckily very few, has had such severe symptoms that putting the dog down has been the only reasonable choice.